IPhone 3GS

 The iPhone 3GS runs Apple's iOS operating system.
-It was succeeded as Apple's flagship smartphone in 2010 by the iPhone 4.
-On June 24, 2010 an 8 GB model was released, discontinuing the 16 and 32 GB models, the 8 GB 3GS continued in production until September 2012 when the iPhone 5 was announced.
+It was succeeded as Apple's flagship smartphone by the iPhone 4 on June 24, 2010.
+At the same time, an 8 GB model of the iPhone 3GS was released, discontinuing the 16 and 32 GB models, the 8 GB 3GS continued in production until September 2012, when it was discontinued with the announcement and release of the iPhone 5.

-3gs History
+History

 The iPhone 3GS was released on June 19, 2009 in the United States, Canada, France, Germany, Italy, Spain, Switzerland, and the United Kingdom.
 Within the first weekend of its release, over 1 million iPhone 3GS units were sold.
 It reached its first million units sold as quickly as its predecessor, the iPhone 3G.
 After the release of the iPhone 4S, the 3GS was still offered for free on a contract until November 2011, when AT&T raised the price to 59 cents with no explanation.
 The 99¢ price was only available with a two-year contract on AT&T in the United States and a three-year contract on Telus, Rogers, Bell and Fido Solutions in Canada.
-This was a departure from Apple's previous trends, in which only two phones were sold.